Arizona Daily Star: 1877–1923

-1925–1971

-The Star was purchased from the Phelps-Dodge corporation by William R. Mathews and Ralph E. Ellinwood on Nov.
-1, 1924.
-Less than a year later, on Sept.
-7, 1925, The Arizona Daily Star became a "seven-day-a-week" newspaper.
-Up to that time, it had been appearing daily except Monday.

-On May 31, 1927, the fiftieth anniversary edition was published; five tons of paper used for 10,000 copies of the 64-page issue.
-During the years following this anniversary edition, The Star issued its annual special edition in connection with the Tucson Rodeo.

-Ralph E. Ellinwood, editor and co-owner of The Star, dropped dead Aug.
-30, 1930.
-William R. Mathews became editor.
+1924–1971

+At some point the Phelps Dodge Corporation became the majority stock owner in the business.
+In 1924, the company sold The Star to William R. Mathews and Ralph E. Ellinwood.
+Less than a year later, the paper added a Monday edition, thus printing seven days a week.
+In 1929, former owner G.H.
+Kelly died.
+In 1930, editor Ellinwood died.
+Mathews then succeeded him as editor.

 On Dec.
-18, 1933, The Star's building was almost totally destroyed by a fire beginning at 8 o'clock in the morning, causing a $60,000 loss.
+18, 1933, The Stars building was almost totally destroyed by a fire beginning at 8 o'clock in the morning, causing a $60,000 loss.
 Offers of aid came from newspapers in Phoenix, Bisbee and Nogales while the blaze still burned.
 By 4 o'clock in the afternoon temporary headquarters established at Jackson and Stone avenue in the Old Pueblo club building, and arrangements were completed for using The Citizen's mechanical department and press.
 The following day, The Star issued as usual despite the fire.
 Pictures of the burning building were engraved and rushed by airplane from Phoenix and used in this issue—less than 24 hours after the fire.
 The paper carried 10 pages.